 AWP HBCU Fellowship Program

-To invite strong HBCU participation within AWP, we will award faculty and student fellowships to attend and participate in every annual AWP Conference & Bookfair.
-These fellowships will kick off with the 2023 AWP Conference & Bookfair in Seattle, Washington!
+To invite strong HBCU participation at the conference and to nurture and encourage new generations of Black writers within the AWP community, we award faculty and student fellowships to attend and participate in every annual AWP Conference & Bookfair.
+Current fellowships will send fellows to the 2024 AWP Conference & Bookfair in Kansas City, Missouri!

-Meet Our Creative Advisor:
+Meet Our Chosen Creative Advisor

-- A $250 honorarium
+- A $4,000 honorarium for faculty; a $250 honorarium for students

 - Paid travel expenses and lodging for the duration of the conference

-- Meeting and discussion with A.J.
-Verdelle
+- Meeting and discussion with Rion Amilcar Scott